alisher13/CitronResearch/README.md

-TweetdataRetrieval.py obtains tweets posted by Citron for 2015-2017 yahoo.py obtains historical stock data for stock covered by Citron match.py matches tweet data and stock symbol with stock data from yahoo for analysis NaiveBayes_sentiment.py is a script for analyzing sentiment in tweets - can be applied to large scale tweets tools and libraries: tweepy, nltk, csv libraries.
+TweetdataRetrieval.py obtains tweets posted by Citron for 2015-2017 yahoo.py obtains historical stock data for stock covered by Citron match.py matches tweet data and stock symbol with stock data from yahoo for analysis NaiveBayes_sentiment.py is a script for analyzing sentiment in tweets - can be applied to large scale tweets.

+Tools and libraries: Python, tweepy, nltk, csv libraries; Tableau for viz.